akashoffsec/JSzzer/README.md

 # JSzzer
-JSzzer is a open-source CLI tool used to perform a deep-grep to all the sensitive information from your js file.
+JSzzer is an open-source CLI tool designed to deeply grep for sensitive information within JavaScript files.